GREAT FUTURES START HERE

 Our promise to Mississippi's youth is to provide a safe, positive place and have a significant impact on their lives.
-Our promise is to uphold strong ethical standards in all areas especially in overseeing our finances, reporting data on membership and community outreach, being good stewards of the donor dollar and representing ourselves to the public.
+We promise to uphold strong ethical standards in all areas especially in overseeing our finances, reporting data on membership and community outreach, being good stewards of the donor dollar, and representing ourselves to the public.

 Clubs are open each day after school from 2:30 pm - 7:00 pm.
-Research has shown that during this time of day, children are most vulnerable to gangs, violence and risky behaviors.
-We promise our kids a great future by not only keeping them safe off the streets, but by giving them opportunities that can change their lives.
+Research has shown that during this time of day, children are most vulnerable to gangs, violence, and risky behaviors.
+We promise our kids a great future by not only keeping them safely off the streets but by giving them opportunities that can change their lives.

-A trained caring staff implements proven youth development strategies and creates a supporting environment for youth ages 5-18.
+A trained caring staff implements proven youth development strategies and creates a supportive environment for youth ages 5-18.

 1717 45th Ave

 BGCEMS has a variety of ways that you can contribute to our efforts.
 For more information contact us: (601) 482-2544